eduardo-pgoes/vitae/README.md

 # vitae
-a library for parsing resume .docx documents and transforming them filled-out LinkedIn profiles.
+a library for parsing resume .docx documents and transforming them into filled-out LinkedIn profiles.

 ## backlog
 - [X] develop section enums to figure out if a paragraph is a section or not